Pathway: Science, Technology, Engineering & Math

 The Engineering program provides a foundation for students to complete their bachelor's degree and beyond.
 LCCC graduates need to continue at a four-year institution.
 Graduates often work as agricultural engineers, automotive engineers, chemical engineers, civil engineers, computer engineers, and drafting and design engineers.

-The science programs provides a foundation for students to complete their bachelor's degree and beyond.
+The science programs provide a foundation for students to complete their bachelor's degree and beyond.
 LCCC graduates need to continue at a four-year institution.
-Graduates often work as environmental, health or quality control scientists; research scientists; lab technicians; pharmaceutical salespeople; teachers and medical professionals.
+Graduates often work in fields such as chemistry, geoscience and material science.